thadguidry/respec/Developers-Guide.md

 node ./tools/builder.js --profile=YOUR-PROFILE-NAME
 ```

-### Testing
+### Testing your profile
 If you are writing custom [Jasmine](https://jasmine.github.io/) tests, simply place them into `tests/spec/YOUR-PROFILE-NAME/`.
 And then run:

 ```
 karma start
 ```

 And the tests will run.
 For debugging purposes, you can click on the Debug button when the tests start in the browser - this will allow you to see the tests summary in browser itself as well as allow you to re-run any particular test.

-You can also refer to Jasmine documentation regarding focused specs to see how to run only specific tests when running `karma start`.
+Please refer to [Jasmine documentation](https://jasmine.github.io) regarding [focused specs](https://jasmine.github.io/2.1/focused_specs.html) (`fdescribe()`, `fit()`) to see how to run only specific tests when running `karma start`.
+This will save you a lot of time and pain.